Mario Maurer

 Mario Maurer (มาริโอ้ เมาเร่อ, [māːrīʔôː māw.rɤ̂ː]; [ˈmaːʁio ˈmaʊ̯ʁɐ]) is a Thai actor and model.
-He was in the 2007 film The Love of Siam and the 2010 sleeper hit Crazy Little Thing Called Love.
+He was in the 2007 film Love of Siam and the 2010 sleeper hit Crazy Little Thing Called Love.
 He was also in Thailand's highest grossing film of all time, Pee Mak alongside Davika Hoorne.
-He was part of a group called 4+1 Channel 3 Superstar with actors Nadech Kugimiya, Prin Suparat, Pakorn Chatborirak and Phupoom Pongpanu.
+He was part of a group called 4+1 Channel 3 Superstar with actors Nadech Kugimiya, Prin Suparat, Pakorn Chatborirak, and Phupoom Pongpanu.

 Early life and education

 Maurer was born to a German father and a Thai Chinese mother.
-He has an older brother named Marco, who is now a Thai rapper.
+He has an older brother named Marco, who is a Thai rapper.
 Maurer graduated from Saint Dominic School and earned his bachelor's degree from the Faculty of Law, Ramkhamhaeng University.
 In 2017, he received his master's degree in Political Communication from Krirk University.

-Modelling and film career
+Actor and model

 At 16 years old, Maurer was approached at Siam Square to try out modeling.
 From then on, he started doing photo shoots, commercials and music videos.
-In 2007, he made his feature film debut in a leading role in The Love of Siam, written and directed by Chukiat Sakweerakul.
-The role "Tong" brought him many accolades and instant fame far beyond Thailand's borders.
-Commenting on his new-found fame, "I didn't want to do it, acting wasn't on my to-do list."
-He decided to do the movie because he trusted director Chukiat and the movie would give him many opportunities.
-He would be making money to help his family.
-He became famous in this film because of his gay role.
+In 2007, he made his feature film debut in a leading role in Love of Siam, written and directed by Chukiat Sakweerakul.
+The role "Tong" was his first big break; it brought him many accolades and instant fame far beyond Thailand's borders.
+Commenting on his newfound fame, Maurer said, "I didn't want to do it, acting wasn't on my to-do list."
+He decided to do the movie because he trusted director Chukiat and the movie would give him many opportunities and money to help his family.

 He won the Best Actor award in the Starpics Thai Films Awards, and was also nominated in the Bangkok Critics Assembly and Star Entertainment Awards.